Supporting and Promoting Girl Scouting in Northeast Ohio since 2000

 Only voting members of the General Assembly permitted to speak at the microphone

-Board Chair Dan Bragg is partially successful in his attempt to limit delegates to 1 minute apiece at the mike
+Board Chair Dan Bragg is partially successful in his attempt to limit delegates to 1 minute apiece at the mike.
+Corey Ringle had

 55% voted FOR the proposal to make consent of the General Assembly for any real estate part of the bylaws.
 Because it is an